Home / Recipes / Chinese Soy Braised Beef

 Recipe Notes:

-• If the pot is too small for the whole beef shin, you can cut it in half.
+• Split the Beef Shin for Smaller Pots: If your pot is too small for the whole beef shin, simply cut it in half.

-• Remove and discard the ginger and star anises before serving.
+• Prep for Serving: Before serving, be sure to remove and discard the ginger and star anises.

-• You can cut it into thin slices and use it as a sandwich or burger filling.
+• Versatile Filling: You can cut it into thin slices and use it as a sandwich or burger filling.

 Nutrition Information: